 How can we avoid colds and flu naturally?
 Both—along with pneumonia, strep, chicken pox, and norovirus infections (“stomach flu”)—rise dramatically during the winter months.
 We even suffer more (and more damaging) heart attacks and strokes during winter.

-It turns out that the answers are complex, elusive, and still evolving.
+The answers are complex, elusive, and still evolving.

 For a long time, experts told us that we catch more colds and flu in winter because we huddle together indoors in poorly ventilated surroundings—especially schoolchildren, who then pass along the infections to their families.